 How to register for Summer School 2019

 Registrations will be accepted on a first-come, first-served basis until classes are full.
 The deadline to register is Friday, June 28, 2019.
 All classes are conditional upon sufficient enrolment and are subject to cancellation or transfer to an alternate location.
 You will be contacted by OCSB staff if a course is cancelled.
 Subsidized OC Transpo passes are not available for high school credit students.

-- if you are currently attending an OCSB high school, you can register through your Students Services or Guidance Department
+- if you are currently attending an OCSB high school, you can register through your Student Services or Guidance Department

 - fax, email, or mail your approved registration form to the contact information on this page